 Free Radon Test Kits

-The most popular radon kits at unbeatable prices!
-All included - no additional charges.
+The most popular radon test kits at unbeatable prices!
+The fastest turn-around time.
+All included - there are no additional charges.
 You can even get one for free!

 How to get a radon test kit for free!

 Get a $14.95 rebate if you purchase at least one 5-gal. pail of RadonSeal Deep-Penetrating Concrete Sealer within two months after purchasing the radon test kit(s).
 Just send the attached Refund Coupon or email us.
 If you do purchase both on the same day, the rebate is issued automatically within a day.
-Radonseal permanently deep-seals concrete against radon, water seepage and vapor.
+Limit - one rebate per customer.

 How to Get a Radon Test Kit for below $15